New York is best for...

 Fly to: New York's main airports are John F. Kennedy International Airport, LaGuardia Airport and Newark International Airport

-Few cities in the US can match New York when it comes to nightlife.
-Whether you’re looking for the most incredible cocktail bars, trendy nightclubs in East Village or the best and biggest clubs around, New York nightlife has got everything.
+Few cities in the US can match the energy, thrill and excitement of the New York nightlife.
+This is a city that will show you sights you’ve never even imagined.
+Whether you’re looking for the most incredible cocktail bars, stylish nightclubs in East Village, or the best and biggest clubs around, New York has got everything.